gtasnail/k_diseasemenu/README.md

 ensure k_diseasemenu
 ```

-Ingame do the command `/diseases` to check your active diseases diseases
+Ingame do the command `/diseases` to check your active diseases